-Investment securities are mainly held-to-maturity investments and marketable securities.
+Investment securities are mainly held-to-maturity investments, available-for-sale, and marketable securities.

-These held-to-maturity investments may consist of investment-grade interest bearing instruments, primarily certificates of deposit, money market accounts, government-sponsored enterprise securities, corporate bonds and/or commercial paper, which are stated at amortized cost.
+These held-to-maturity investments may consist of investment-grade interest bearing instruments, primarily money market accounts, government-sponsored enterprise securities, corporate bonds and/or commercial paper, which are stated at amortized cost.
 The Company does not intend to sell these investment securities and the contractual maturities are not greater than 36 months.
 Those with maturities less than twelve months are included in short-term investments on the Company's consolidated balance sheets, while those with remaining maturities in excess of twelve months are included in long-term investments on its consolidated balance sheets.
 Discounts and premiums to par value of the debt securities are amortized to interest income/expense over the term of the security, and no gains or losses on held-to-maturity investment are realized until they are sold.
+The Company reassesses the classification of held-to-maturity at each reporting period.